automationhacks/automationhacks.github.io/_posts/2021-06-08-10-years-of-software-testing-automation.md

 ## Post credits 🥳

-Btw, A big part of my success was really due to my **friends and family**, specially shout out to **my wife** who stood by me through all of these ups and downs and was a constant pillar of support.
-**You rock J!**
+Btw, A big part of my success was really due to my **friends and family**, specially shout out to **my wife and better half** who stood by me through all of these ups and downs and was a constant pillar of support. **You rock J!**

-Also, I believe I got to work under really good leads and managers, They were calm and level headed and gave me lots of good guidance and I honestly learned a lot by just seeing them and talking with them in action on a day by day basis
+Also, I believe I got to work under really good leads and managers, They were calm and level headed and gave me lots of good guidance and I honestly learned a lot by just seeing them and talking with them in action on a day by day basis and some awesome colleagues who taught me so much.

 ## So whats next for me?

 Flash forward and we are here.
-It's 2021, I just completed 10 years as a Software tester and automation engineer and am currently a Quality Engineering Manager
+It's 2021, I just completed 10 years as a Software tester and automation engineer and am currently a Manager SDET

 So, Where do I see myself going next from here?